If you’ve read Mutual Fund Basics, we’d like to introduce you to some of the concepts you’ll encounter as you look deeper into mutual funds.

 Asset allocation is how you diversify your investment portfolio to spread risk.
-By spreading your money across multiple asset types, sectors, and geographic areas, you may be able to decrease your chance of experiencing large market swings while increasing your potential long-term returns.
+By spreading money across multiple asset types, sectors, and geographic areas, investors may be able to decrease their chance of experiencing large market swings while bolstering potential long-term returns.

 Asset Allocation fund

-If you would rather have a professional make these investment moves for you, an asset allocation fund may be right.
-You simply pick the fund with the investment mode you feel comfortable with: growth, moderate growth/income, or conservative.
-Then according to fluctuations in the market, the fund manager buys and sells stocks, bonds, and money market funds to maintain your preference.
+With an asset allocation fund, an investor picks the fund with the investment mode they feel comfortable with: growth, moderate growth/income, or conservative.
+Then according to fluctuations in the market, the fund manager buys and sells stocks, bonds, and money market funds to maintain that preference.
 Often used as the “single choice” retirement investment option, this high level of hands-on management can translate into higher fees.

 ETFs are like Index funds, only different.